 Metabolic Bone Disease

 Bearded dragons need calcium to build strong bones, and without enough of it the skeletal system becomes very brittle.
+Metabolic Bone Disease can lead to deformed and brittle bones.
+Death is certain in severe cases.

 Make sure to offer your bearded dragon a varied diet supplemented with a good calcium and vitamin D3 powder that is dusted on the food.
 Rep-Cal Ultrafine Powder Calcium with Vitamin D3 is an excellent supplement that helps prevent Metabolic Bone Disease.